MulberryBeacon/gothambeacon.com/content/blog/2019-01-02-the-home-office-hardware-edition.md

 * Storage: [Samsung 970 EVO NVMe 500 GB][ssd]

     An Amazon lightning deal on the brand new 970 EVO drives from Samsung made my choice easy.
-Pulled the trigger on the 500 GB model because it was the best for the buck deal.
+Pulled the trigger on the 500 GB model because it was the best bang for the buck deal.

 * Graphics Card: [ZOTAC GeForce GTX 1070 Ti AMP Edition][gpu]